theskysinha/EruditeAI-Backend/README.md

 1. Clone the repository to your local machine
 2. Install the dependencies by running the following command:

-   '''pip install -r requirements.txt '''
+   ''' cmd pip install -r requirements.txt '''